Azure-Samples/explore-iot-operations/samples/fabric-workspace/README.md

        (reads existing)               (file)              (creates new workspace)
 ```

-1. **Export** – connects to your existing workspace, pulls every resource definition via the Fabric API and the Kusto management API, and saves everything to `snapshot.json`
+1. **Export** – connects to your existing workspace, fetches every resource definition via the Fabric API, decodes the base64 item definitions to plain JSON for readability, and saves everything to `snapshot.json`
-2. **Recreate** – reads `snapshot.json`, creates the workspace and all resources in the correct order, then runs the KQL table/mapping commands against the new cluster
+2. **Recreate** – reads `snapshot.json`, creates the workspace and all resources in the correct order, re-encodes the definitions before posting to the Fabric API, then runs the KQL table/mapping commands against the new cluster

 ## Prerequisites